Barnsley: History

 From the 17th century, Barnsley developed into a stop-off point on the route between Leeds, Wakefield, Sheffield and London.
 The traffic generated as a result of its location fuelled trade, with hostelries and related services prospering.
 A principal centre for linen-weaving during the 18th and 19th century, Barnsley grew into an important manufacturing town.

 The first passenger station to serve Barnsley was opened by the North Midland Railway in 1840.
-Barnsley station (latter called Cudworth railway station) was located some 2+1/2 mi away at Cudworth.
-On 1 January 1850 the Manchester and Leeds Railway opened Barnsley Exchange station, close to the town centre.
-On 1 May 1870 the Midland Railway opened Regent Street station, a temporary structure.
+Barnsley station (later called Cudworth railway station) was located some 2+1/2 mi away at Cudworth.
+On 1 January 1850, the Manchester and Leeds Railway opened Barnsley Exchange station, close to the town centre.
+On 1 May 1870, the Midland Railway opened Regent Street station, a temporary structure.
 A new station was opened by the MR on the Regent Street site on 23 August 1873.
 As it incorporated the old court house in its construction Regent Street station was renamed Barnsley Court House station.

 Barnsley became a municipal borough in 1869, and a county borough in 1913.
 The town's boundaries were extended to absorb Ardsley and Monk Bretton in 1921 and Carlton in 1938.

 Barnsley was the site of a human crush that resulted in the deaths of 16 children in 1908, at a public hall now known as The Civic, when children were rushing to watch a film in the building.

 Barnsley has a long tradition of glass-making, however Barnsley is most famous for its coal mines.
 In 1960, there were 70 collieries within a 15 mi radius of Barnsley town centre, but the last of these closed in 1994.
 The National Union of Mineworkers still has its HQ in Barnsley.

 George Orwell mentioned the town in The Road to Wigan Pier.
 He arrived in the town on 11 March 1936 and spent a number of days in the town living in the houses of the working class miners while researching for the book.
 He wrote very critically of the council's expenditure on the construction of Barnsley Town Hall and claimed that the money should have been spent on improving the housing and living conditions of the local miners.